jarretgabel/codeshame/_posts/2014-04-02-there-has-to-be-a-better-way.md

 end
 {% endhighlight %}

-Creating a new array from an array just to iterate through it in Rails?
-Shameful.
+Maybe this is a little known fact but it's much easier to use a range to iterate over a portion of an array in&nbsp;Ruby.